wazo-platform/wazo-doc/source/administration/provisioning/adv_configuration.rst

 DHCP Integration
 ================

-If your phones are getting their network configuration from your XiVO's DHCP server, it's possible to activate the DHCP integration on the :menuselection:`Configuration --> Provisioning --> General` page.
+If your phones are getting their network configuration from your Wazo's DHCP server, it's possible to activate the DHCP integration on the :menuselection:`Configuration --> Provisioning --> General` page.